hbkpancakes/upnext/README.md

   and default browser choices within the script

 Current to do list:
-- Add specific errors to try/except blocks where missing
-- MORE ERROR HANDLING
+- Better/more error handling
 - Make setup more seemless - create folders if they don't exist instead of requiring user to create them
-- Additional features (ex. option for only removing videos from playlist - can be useful for playlist cleanup)
+- Additional features (ex. option for only removing videos from playlist, which can be useful for playlist cleanup)

 # Requirements
 - Windows 10 (not yet tested on Windows 11, but let me know if it works)
 - Python 3.x
-- Selenium 3.x.x package installed (Selenium 4.x.x+ will work, however, depreciation warnings will be thrown)
+- Selenium 3.x package installed (Selenium 4.x will work, however, depreciation warnings will be thrown)
 - OPTIONAL: Win10toast - provides notification for Windows 10 users.
 Remember to uncomment lines that are commented out if you decide to use it (specific lines named in code)
-- Up to date Firefox or Chrome browser downloaded and installed onto your computer.
+- Up to date Firefox or Chrome browser downloaded and installed on your computer.
 - A custom browser profile for your respective browser that is logged into your YouTube account, and has those credentials saved.
 Both Firefox and Chrome have guides on how to do this, and